zheng4uga/vagrant-aem/README.md

   1. AEM [Dispatcher module](https://www.adobeaemcloud.com/content/companies/public/adobe/dispatcher/dispatcher.html) for your web server
   1. AEM License Key for your client
   1. Initial Content Package ( content_zip)
+  1. Please ask Yong for a local_linux_config package which will convert all the window path reference into linux base
   1. AEM apps package (apps_package)
   1. Apache SSL certificate and key ( ssl_package)
+  1. If you have your local apache running, please stop local apache
+  1. Add this entry to your hosts file Mac(/etc/hosts)
+        1. 127.0.0.1 e3.my.t-mobile.com
+  1. Install vagrant scp ( vagrant plugin install vagrant-scp) https://medium.com/@smartsplash/using-scp-and-vagrant-scp-in-virtualbox-to-copy-from-guest-vm-to-host-os-and-vice-versa-9d2c828b6197
+  1. Grab a html.tar.gz file which should contains the complete angular application
+  1. Under your vagrantfile's location run vagrant scp /path/to/html.tar.gz :~
+  1. After that you need to do vagrant ssh and untar that html.tar.gz into your apache docroot which should be located at /var/www/<client_name>
+  1. Now you need to reload Vagrant by typing in vagrant reload and that should restart your virtual machine

  **Optional**
   1. Java JDK that is required for your client.
 [Java](http://www.oracle.com/technetwork/java/index.html) or [OpenJDK](http://openjdk.java.net/)
   1. Custom dispatcher.any file